 Month 19 to 24

-At this point, you can really branch out into music you like to play.
-You might start learning basic classical solos meant to be performed with piano accompaniment, or get a book of music from your favorite movie or pop singer.
+By month 19, you can really branch out into music you like to play.
+You might start learning basic classical solos meant to be performed with piano accompaniment or get a book of music from your favorite movie or pop singer.

-You’ll learn all of the notes that you can play, in first position, including sharps, naturals, and flats, and you’ll learn how to bounce the bow and play faster with more accuracy.
+You’ll learn all of the notes you can play in first position, including sharps, naturals, and flats, and you’ll learn how to bounce the bow and play faster with more accuracy.

 Rhythms you’ll learn at this point are sixth notes and dotted eighth notes.

 This might be the time you start to feel like you can really play the violin!

 In your third year, you’ll solidify all the notes in first position, and become comfortable playing in flat keys.
-Your bowing will become more complex and varied, and you’ll learn about double stops and triplets.
+Your bowing will become more complex and varied, and you’ll begin to grasp double stops and triplets.

 If you’ve made it this far, congratulations, you’re pretty dedicated to the violin, and by now, you’re pretty good!

 Now it’s time to learn about shifting into third position, which opens up the range of the violin, so you can play higher notes.

-You might also learn how to play with vibrato, which will give you a more sophisticated sound and greater range of musical expression.
+You might also want to learn how to play with vibrato, which will give you a more sophisticated sound and greater range of musical expression.

 You probably don’t need a beginner lesson book series anymore, and you can further your learning by working in scale, etude, and solo repertoire books.